Gingerbread Syrup

 12

-Strain syrup through a fine mesh strainer 1-2 times to remove any remaining solid ingredients.
+Strain syrup through a fine mesh strainer 1-2 times to remove spices and any sugar particles.

 13